 This regime aims to balance the privacy interests of complainants and witnesses with the right of the accused to make a full answer and defence.

-Disclosure of evidence has been recognized in a number of SCC decisions as an essential component to the right of an accused to make a full answer and defence.
-Generally the Crown bears the onus to disclose relevant information to the accused or, at least to give notice that such information exists though it may be held by third parties.
+Disclosure of evidence has been recognized in a number of SCC decisions as an essential component to the right of an accused to make a full answer and defence protected under s.
+7 of the Canadian Charter of Rights and Freedoms.
+Generally the Crown bears an onus to disclose relevant information to the accused or, at least to give notice that such information exists though it may be held by third parties.
 In McNeil (2009) the SCC also found that the police have a duty "to disclose, without prompting, "all material pertaining to its investigation of the accused" as well as other information "obviously relevant to the accused's case."

 However, in this case the SCC found that complainants and witnesses had a reasonable expectation of privacy in the information contained in police occurrence reports and would not expect that information to be disclosed to undermine their credibility in an unrelated case.

 What can police forces take away from this decision?

 The obligation to disclose evidence is limited to material relating to the case under investigation or that is being prosecuted.
 The police should inform the Crown of any information it has regarding the accused or that relates to any aspect of the case.
 However the courts will decide if information held by the police or third parties that may relate to the accused, a complainant or a witness is relevant to the matter at hand and, where appropriate, order the disclosure of this information.
 Police occurrence reports are records containing personal and private information that should be used only for the purposes for which they were created.